 Born in Los Angeles, Bren earned a degree in economics and business administration from the University of Washington.
 Following his education, he served for three years as an officer in the U.S. Marine Corps.

 Bren joined the Mission Viejo Company in 1963 as president and began the master planning and master development of the 11,000-acre new community of Mission Viejo, California.
 In 1967, Bren sold his interest in the Mission Viejo Company to expand his statewide building and development activities, including the Irvine Ranch.

 In 1977, Bren was a member of an investment group to purchase Irvine Company from the Irvine Foundation.
 Bren was elected Chairman of the Board in 1983 and he became the principal shareholder.
 In 1996, he became sole shareholder.

-Irvine Company’s property portfolio exceeds 120 million square feet.
-It includes more than 550 office buildings, 40 retail centers, 125 apartment communities with nearly 64,000 units, one coastal resort, two hotels, three golf courses and five marinas primarily in Orange County, California, with one-third of the investment properties in West Los Angeles, San Diego, Silicon Valley, Chicago and New York City.
-Irvine Company is a master builder with new development in process including approximately 5 million square feet of commercial real estate under construction.
+Irvine Company’s property portfolio includes more than 550 office buildings, 125 apartment communities, 40 retail centers, one coastal resort, two hotels, three golf courses and five marinas primarily in Orange County, California, with one-third of the investment properties in West Los Angeles, San Diego, Silicon Valley, Chicago and New York City.

 As an involved community entrepreneur, Bren focuses his charitable contributions on regional land preservation and conservation, as well as education, bioscience and technology research.